Restream/reindexer-py/README.md

 ```

 RxConnector provides a binding to Reindexer upon two shared libraries (hereinafter - APIs): 'rawpyreindexerb.so'
     and 'rawpyreindexerc.so'.
-The first one is aimed to a builtin way usage.
+The first one is aimed at built-in usage.
 That API embeds Reindexer, so it could
     be used right in-place as is.
 The second one acts as a lightweight client which establishes a connection to
     Reindexer server via RPC.
 The APIs interfaces are completely the same.